-The Town of Vermont was once a primarily farm-based economy, but today most residents pursue other occupations.
-There are currently less than ten farms that provide their owners' primary income, though many more residents are engaged in part-time farming.
+The Town of Vermont economy was once primarily agriculture-based, but today most residents pursue other occupations.
+There are currently fewer than ten farms that provide their owners' primary income, though many more residents are engaged in part-time agricultural enterprises.

 Today many residents commute to jobs in Madison or one of the other surrounding communities.
-According to the 2000 census, 9% of employed residents worked at home, 27% worked less than 20 minutes from home, and 58% drove 20-60 minutes to work.
+According to the 2010 census, 9% of employed residents worked at home, 27% worked less than 20 minutes from home, and 58% drove 20-60 minutes to work.

 The two largest employers in the town are the Tyrol Basin Ski Area and the Vermont Valley Community Farm.
-In addition, Vermont residents operate a broad range of smaller businesses.
-There are over 30 non-farm businesses based in the town, ranging from environmental and management consulting to construction, woodworking and food processing.
+In addition, Vermont residents operate a broad range of smaller, non-farm businesses, such as but not limited to environmental and management consulting, construction, woodworking and food processing.